ABOUT THE INSTALLATION

 (Above): Alanna Airitam, Saint Strivers, The Golden Age, 2017.
 Photography, archival ink print with painted varnish.
 Courtesy of and © Alanna Airitam.

 The Collection: Dutch Art Expanded pairs landscape, portraiture, interior, and still life paintings with prints and decorative art objects from the collection of Phoenix Art Museum.
 Alongside these works, the installation features artworks by Arizona-based artists Rachel Bess and Alanna Airitam, whose practices are inspired by hidden histories and aesthetic concerns associated with the 17th century movement.
 In her Phoenix studio, Bess creates a sense of romantic drama through her intimate portraits and still life vanitas paintings reminiscent of Dutch artists.
-In photography, Airitam celebrates Black beauty and through her Golden Age series (2017) recalls the sacrifices made by Black men and women during the Dutch Renaissance.
+In photography, Airitam celebrates Black beauty and through her Golden Age series (2017) centers Black men and women in the narrative of the Dutch Renaissance.

 In placing these contemporary works in conversation with artworks from the era, Dutch Art Expanded offers fresh perspectives and challenges preconceived notions on the formerly so-called “Golden Age.”